Anti-thymocyte Globulin Rabbit

 - Decrease in the number of platelets.
 This may raise your risk of bleeding.

 - Fever and chills

 - Feeling nervous or worried (anxiety)

 Note: Not all possible side effects are included above

 - Allergic reactions, including anaphylaxis are rare but may happen in some patients, which can be life-threatening.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.

-- Injection site reaction - you may get a rash, swelling or bruising or your skin may get red, warm, itchy, or painful at the site of your infusion or injection
+- Injection site reaction -you may get a rash, swelling or bruising or your skin may get red, warm, itchy or painful at the site of your infusion.

-- Cytokine release syndrome (CRS): Some types of cancer drugs can cause CRS because of the effects of the drug in your body.
+- Cytokine release syndrome (CRS), which can be life-threatening: Some types of cancer drugs can cause CRS because of the effects of the drug in your body.
 If this happens you may feel very sick and get a fever, headache, nausea, or feel weak.
 You may also have changes to your blood pressure.
 Because of this, your blood pressure and pulse will be checked while you are getting this drug.
-Tell your doctor or nurse right away if you have any of these symptoms while you are getting this drug and for the first 24 hours after getting this drug: fever, chills, or shaking chills, feeling dizzy or lightheaded, have a headache and/or have nausea or throwing up.
+Tell your doctor or nurse right away if you have any of these symptoms while you are getting this drug and for the first 24 hours or so after getting this drug: fever, chills, or shaking chills, feeling dizzy or lightheaded, have a headache and/or have nausea or throwing up.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.